Spreadsheet Models for Managers

 Start early

-Inventiveness is required
+Inventiveness is very helpful

 Your right brain works all the time

 You can jump-start your homework effort by engaging your right brain early.
-This is the part of your brain that's creative and inventive.
+This is the part of your brain that’s creative and inventive.
 To get it started, read the homework on the day following the session.
 Think about how you would do each problem.
 Spend no more than 10 or 20 minutes doing this.
-A few hours later, you'll find that you've made progress already!
-You'll have at least one or two insights, or a couple of ideas to try, and you'll have spent only the time it took to read and understand the problems.
+A few hours later, you’ll find that you’ve made progress already!
+You’ll have at least one or two insights, or a couple of ideas to try, and you’ll have spent only the time it took to read and understand the problems.
 Some time later, spend an hour experimenting.
-If something is unclear, send a question to the course email list.
+If something is unclear, post a question to the email discussion list.

-Have an
+Have an experimental attitude

 Be organized